get-convex/convex-helpers/packages/convex-helpers/README.md

 These are helper functions for constructing and composing streams of query results.

-A "stream" is an async iterable of query results, ordered by an index on a table.

-A "query" implements the `OrderedQuery` interface from the "convex/server" package, so it has methods `.first()`, `.collect()`, `.paginate()`, etc.
+- A "query" implements the `OrderedQuery` interface from the "convex/server" package, so it has methods `.first()`, `.collect()`, `.paginate()`, etc.
+- A "stream" is an async iterable of documents, ordered by an index on a table.

-With the `stream` helper, you can construct a stream with the same syntax as you would use `DatabaseReader`.
-Once you have streams, you can combine their documents into a new stream (still ordered by the same index) with `mergeStreams`, and you can filter a stream with `filterStream`.
+The cool thing about a stream is you can merge two streams together to create a new stream, and you can filter documents out of a stream with a TypeScript predicate.

-Then the `queryStream` helper can convert any stream into a query.
+For example, if you have a stream of "messages created by user1" and a stream of "messages created by user2", you can merge them together to get a stream of "messages created by user1 or user2".
+And you can filter the merged stream to get a stream of "messages created by user1 or user2 that are unread".
+Then you can convert the stream into a query and paginate it.

+Concrete functions you can use:

+- `stream` constructs a stream using the same syntax as `DatabaseReader`.
+  - e.g. `stream(ctx.db, schema).query("messages").withIndex("by_author", (q) => q.eq("author", "user1"))`
+- `mergeStreams` combines two streams into a new stream, ordered by the same index.
+- `filterStream` filters out documents from a stream based on a TypeScript predicate.
+- `queryStream` converts a stream into a query, so you can call `.first()`, `.collect()`, `.paginate()`, etc.

 Beware if using `.paginate()` with streams in reactive queries, as it has the same problems as [`paginator` and `getPage`](#manual-pagination): you need to